 This version has been arranged for piano, and it can also be performed on an organ for weddings and church services.
 Most of the notes should be played detached (or even a light staccato in places), except the quavers or where indicated by slurs.
 We have not included the optional repeats in the audio versions.
 You can download this piece as PDF Sheet Music, and as music files in MIDI or MP3 formats.
 Please note that we have not included the optional repeats in the audio versions.
 This piece is also available on mfiles in the original Orchestral Version including the score and all instrumental parts, and also as an arrangement for Lead Instrument and Piano with many options for the lead instrument.

 The audio controls below allow you to play the mp3 version of Handel's Hornpipe from The Water Music for piano or you can download the MP3 file.
-You can also download the midi version of Handel's Hornpipe from The Water Music for piano or alternatively edit/play the midi file.
+You can also download the midi version of Handel's Hornpipe from The Water Music for piano.

 The image below is the first page of the sheet music, and here you can download the full sheet music for Handel's Hornpipe from The Water Music for piano in PDF format.